hobrob/terabricks/temporals/README.md

 ---

 <a id="003"></a>
 ## ⚠️ 3.
-Type Handling, Precision, and Behavioral Difference
+Type Handling, Precision, and Behavioral Differences

 #### Data Types